 Dear Seastreak Customers,

-The health and safety of our customers and employees is our highest priority, so we want to outline the policies we have adopted to address our shared health and safety concerns in light of Coronavirus (COVID-19):
+The health and safety of our customers and employees is our highest priority, so we want to outline the policies we have adopted to address our shared health and safety concerns in light of COVID-19.

 Reduced Vessel Capacity

-All passengers and crew members traveling with Seastreak are required to wear face coverings while onboard our vessels and in our terminals.
+During this time, all passengers are required to wear face coverings while inside our vessels and terminals.

 Consulting with Experts